Paňa: History

 In historical records the village was first mentioned in 1239 (in form Poonh).
 After the Mongolian invasion of Hungarian Kingdom in 1241 the next preserved written mention is from year 1285.
 From preserved written sources it's clear that the village was property of the archdiocese of Esztergom.
 The village was one of the villages of Sedes de Verebel et Sancti Georgii, where lived church nobility serving the archbishop.

 The noblemen from the village also fought in the Battle of Párkány as part of Hungarian forces (in banderium of archbishop) against the Turkish forces.
 The list of fallen heroes from Paňa is maybe the first detailed list of fallen men from one place in history of Central Europe.

 The south part of village was known as Žigárd.
 The first preserved historical mention is older than of the village, it's from 1156 and 1232.
 In later period it was used as vineyard, but in 1970's it was destroyed.
 The Chapel of Saint Urban from 1862/1863 was also destroyed.

 The Church of All Saints was built in 1722.
 The tower is from 1847.
 The church was damaged by earthquake at Kúty in 1906.
 The new inner painting of the building is from 1932.
 The frescoes are work of Hungarian painter Edmund (Ödön) Massányi.
 The Rieger organ is from 1933.
 The side altars are maybe older than the church itself.

-Geography

-The village lies at an altitude of 182 metres and covers an area of 11.265 km2.
-It has a population of about 315 people.